mark-watson/Java-AI-Book/manuscript/kgn.md

 The Knowledge Graph Navigator (which I will often refer to as KGN) is a tool for processing a set of entity names and automatically exploring the public Knowledge Graph [DBPedia](http://dbpedia.org) using SPARQL queries.
 I started to write KGN for my own use, to automate some things I used to do manually when exploring Knowledge Graphs, and later thought that KGN might be useful also for educational purposes.
 KGN shows the user the auto-generated SPARQL queries so hopefully the user will learn by seeing examples.
 KGN uses NLP code developed in earlier chapters and we will reuse that code with a short review of using the APIs.

+I have a [web site devoted to different versions of KGN](http://www.knowledgegraphnavigator.com/) that you might find interesting.
+The most full featured version of KGN, including a full user interface, is featured in my book [Loving Common Lisp, or the Savvy Programmer's Secret Weapon](https://leanpub.com/lovinglisp) that you can read for free online.
+That version performs more speculative SPARQL queries to find information compared to the example here that I designed for ease of understanding and modification.

 I chose to use DBPedia instead of WikiData for this example because DBPedia URIs are human readable.
 The following URIs represent the concept of a *person*.
-The semantic meanings of DBPedia and FOAF (friend of a friend) URIs are self-evident to a human reader.
+The semantic meanings of DBPedia and FOAF (friend of a friend) URIs are self-evident to a human reader while the WikiData URI is not:

 {linenos=off}
 ~~~~~~~~